Davenies School

 A series of passive design measures, along with the use of a cross laminated timber structure, internally exposed in places, allowed this school to exceed the energy performance requirements of the building regulations, with the energy efficiency of the building and the associated services achieving a level of CO2 emissions that is 10% lower than the notional building.

-Architect: DSDHA
+Team: Architect: DSDHA

 Landscape Architect: Todd Longstaffe-Gowan